sladjapopadic/PaintDO/README.md

 # PaintDO
- A simple desktop application for drawing basic shapes.</br>
+ A simple Paint simulation MVC application for creating drawings, developed with the goal of learning/practicing the use of various design patterns.</br>
  Features:</br>
  -drawing shapes (point, line, rectangle, square, circle, hexagon)</br>
  -editing shapes</br>